fusioncharts/dev_centre_docs/chart-guide/chart-configurations/legend.md

 Click [here](http://jsfiddle.net/fusioncharts/Laqyo45v/ "@@open-newtab") to edit the above chart.

-## Customize legend font cosmetics
+## Customize Legend Font Cosmetics

 Use the following attributes to customize the legend font cosmetics: